bmc/mc-random-teleport/README.md

 ### Installing the Plugin

-Unpack the zip file you built above.
+Unpack the zip file you downloaded or built above.
 Unzipping will result in an `mc-random-teleport` subdirectory containing numerous jar files.
 Assuming the top-level directory of your Minecraft world is `$WORLD`, issue the following commands.
 (These commands are suitable for Unix and Mac systems.
 If you're on